rust-lang/reference/src/procedural-macros.md

 ### Crates and procedural macros

-All procedural macros are compiled as a crate.
+Procedural macros must be defined in a crate with the [crate type] of `proc-macro`.

 > **Note**: When using Cargo, Procedural macro crates are defined with the
 > `proc-macro` key in your manfiest: